- Destination: Amsterdam

 Prices for this tour are on request.
 Due to the extreme changes in prices of hotels in Amsterdam, it is impossible for us to give a fixed price for this tour.
 Early booking is adviced and can result in a more favorable price.

 In this tour we show you more of Amsterdam than the average tourist will see.
 In your city walk you may trip over other tourists, but on you other walks you’ll meet real people from Amsterdam.
 And we’ll show you that Amsterdam is a very green city as well.
-Your hotel is located next to the Vondelpark, a beautiful big park on the edge of city center.
-Your hotel is close to city center, so an extension of your trip to see some of the sights or museums in more detail, or to shop till you drop is a very good idea.
-Some of the walks we take you to your starting point with public transport to the outskirts of town, which gives you more options to see things while walking back to your hotel.
+Of course, an extension to this trip is adviceable to see some of the sights or museums in more detail, or to shop till you drop.
+Some of the walks we take you to your starting point with public transport to the outskirts of town, which gives you more options to see things while walking back to the city centre.
 The length of the walks is always under the 20km, so there is always time to have a look at things you meet along the route, or just to enjoy some vacation time relaxing after your walks with a nice drink.
+The combination of the Amsterdam as we know it, the canals, the wonderful houses along the canals, combined with the green nature areas you’ll visit on this tour will make it a unique Amsterdam visit.

 Walk through the Amsterdamse Bos (Amsterdam woods) (18 km)

-After dropping your luggage at the hotel (or after breakfast if you arrive the day before), you’ll take a direct tram to Amstelveen, a suburb of Amsterdam.
+From the starting location of the walk, the well-known Leidscheplein, you’ll take a direct tram to Amstelveen, a suburb of Amsterdam.
 You’ll exit the tram at the final stop, and through some parks and quiet streets you walk to the Amsterdamse Bos.
 This is a large green area (it’s to big to just call it a park), where walking is really nice.
 The trees are old and big, the ponds and canals reflect the light beautifully and the open areas in between make the area complete.
 After walking through the woods for a few hours, you’ll exit it at the north side.
 You’ll walk to a village of houseboats and a sluice over a canal.
-You’ll follow this canal for a while, until you cross it and walk back to your hotel through the Vondelpark, a park named after our most famous poet.
+You’ll follow this canal for a while, until you cross it and walk back to the starting point through the Vondelpark, a park named after our most famous poet.

 Amsterdam flower market